 So Emilia is the quiet, reserved twin, whereas Vittoria is the bold, outspoken one.
-Every interaction with the princess that you meet throughout the story makes you think of the sins a little bit differently, seeing how they can be more dangerous.
-Keep scrolling if you want to read books like Kingdom Of The Wicked!
+Every interaction with the princess you meet throughout the story makes you think of the sins differently, seeing how they can be more dangerous.

-In the book Kingdom Of The Wicked, the plot was very familiar with and felt very new all at once.
+Kingdom of The Wicked introduces readers to the captivating world of magic, mystery, history, fantasy, and romance to create an engaging and suspenseful narrative.
+The plot was very familiar and felt very new all at once.
 Emilia goes from this reserved twin to chaotic, and she becomes unpredictable in her actions, and her entire motivation is finding her sister’s killer and getting revenge.

 1. These Violent Delights

 Whenever a character gets infected by this madness, they go crazy and rip their throats out.
 There are a lot of graphic descriptions of these deaths in this book as Kingdom Of The Wicked.
 Since they are within gangs, there are a lot of shootings that happen.
-It fits so well, like within the context of the gangs, within the context of life and death.
+It fits so well within the context of gangs and life and death.

 Author: Chloe Gong